indecisiveuser/phylobio_project/README.md

 related species to Apoditrysia might be chosen instead.

-Finally, an analysis of the sequences reveals that *Epichoristodes_acerbella* has a very sparce alignment.
+Finally, an analysis of the sequences reveals that *Epichoristodes_acerbella* has a very sparse alignment.
 Thus, I will remove it as it is uninformative in its current state.
 This can be seen in the produced tree in which Epichoristodes stands out from the rest of the taxa.